End of Time (Beyoncé song)

 Following the release of 4, "End of Time" charted at number 62 on the UK Singles Chart and at number 20 on its R&B Chart, based solely on downloads.
 It also opened at number 26 on the South Korea Gaon International Singles Chart.
 The song peaked at number 13 on the US Billboard Bubbling Under Hot 100 chart.
-The song was part of Knowles' set list for her 4 Intimate Nights with Beyoncé, Revel Presents: Beyoncé Live and The Mrs. Carter World Tour revues.
+The song was part of Beyoncé's set list for her 4 Intimate Nights with Beyoncé, Revel Presents: Beyoncé Live and The Mrs. Carter World Tour revues.

+The song was included in the Super Bowl XLVII halftime show set list.

 Development and recording

-From June 16 to June 27, 2011, the songs from 4 were available to listen to in full each day on Knowles' official website, paired with its accompanying photo spread from the album packaging and a quote.
+From June 16 to 27, 2011, the songs from 4 were available to listen to in full each day on Beyoncé's official website, paired with its accompanying photo spread from the album packaging and a quote.
 On June 26, 2011, "End of Time" was the tenth song to be chosen.
-Knowles was motivated to record a song in the vein of "End of Time" after listening closely to the material of several rock musicians she saw at music festivals around the world; she analysed their lyrics and melodies, and the way they mixed different instruments at the same time.
-Knowles noted, "The instrumentation was just so beautiful.
+Beyoncé was motivated to record a song in the vein of "End of Time" after listening closely to the material of several rock musicians she saw at music festivals around the world; she analysed their lyrics and melodies, and the way they mixed different instruments at the same time.
+Beyoncé noted, "The instrumentation was just so beautiful.
 I felt I needed some classics like that."
 The bass line used in "End of Time" was inspired by the work late Nigerian music legend Fela Kuti, whom she appreciated for "the feel for the soul and heart of his music; it's so sexy, and has a great groove you get lost in.
 I loved his drums, all the horns, how everything was on the one.
 What I learned most from Fela was artistic freedom: he just felt the spirit."
 The song also uses a sample from "BTSTU" by Jai Paul.